samz-cs/tx-map/README.md

 - Max height (m): 60,000
 - Contrast: 3

 Each block represents a voting precinct.
-The height shows the precinct’s Hispanic population percentage — taller precincts indicate a higher share of Hispanic residents (a precinct with 100% Hispanic residents being the tallest).
+The height metric chosen for this map was Hispanic%.
+The height of a precinct shows its Hispanic population percentage — taller precincts indicate a higher share of Hispanic residents (a precinct with 100% Hispanic residents being the tallest).
 The color in the map shows how the precinct’s vote shifted from 2020 to 2024: Bluer precincts moved more Democratic, while redder precincts shifted more Republican.

-### Generally, holding Hispanic share constant, lower-income precincts moved further right than higher-income precincts.
+### Generally, holding Hispanic share constant, lower-income precincts became more Republican than higher-income precincts.
 <img
 src="https://github.com/samz-cs/tx-map/blob/d37aeb9f4df708122c99f7678dd3c93b85a48509/acc_hisp_inc_2D_bin.png"
 width="70%"